pbrisbin/airs/README.md

 [next-episode.net][ne].
 You have the full power of regular expressions, though it's usually not needed.

-The match is partial case insensitive:
+The match is partial and case insensitive:

 ~~~
 walking dead